-Change the Name to Regular, the Minimum order weight to 0 kg, the Maximum order weight to 0.1 kg and finally the Rate amount to £1.50.
+Change the Name to Royal Mail 48, the Minimum order weight to 0 kg, the Maximum order weight to 0.099 kg and finally the Rate amount to £0.86.
 Click Done.

-When using this system it’s important to make sure your shipping rates include the keywords Regular, Recorded and Courier.
+When using this system it’s important to make sure your shipping rates include the correct keywords for each shipping method.
 Our system looks for these when an order is received from your Shopify store so to avoid mistakes we always advise these keywords be used for each shipping method.

 UK shipping rates